-The LIMITS key is used for displaying Process Variable limits.
-Pushing the 'LIMITS' key sequentially displays limit 1 through limit 4 value.
+The DATA key is used for displaying Process Variable limits.
+Pushing the 'DATA' key sequentially brings up the display of limit 1 through limit 4 value.
 Display format is 'PR LT1' followed by the value of limit 1.
 Each consecutive push there after will display 'PR LT2' and programmed limit 2 value, 'PR LT3' and its value, 'PR LT4' and its value.
-If limits 3 and 4 are configured as rate and deviation limits respectively, then the third push will display 'rATE Lt' followed by rate value and the fourth push will display 'dEVn Lt' followed by deviation limit value.
+If limits 3 and 4 are configured as rate and deviation limits respectively, then the third push will display 'rATE

+Lt' followed by rate value and the fourth push will display 'dEVn Lt' followed by deviation limit value.
 The programming of process limits is done during setup procedure (look under SETUP).